blue-sky-r/mpv/README.md

 These scripts are completely independent and can be used as such.
 Just copy whichever scripts you're interested in to your `scripts/` directory (see [here](https://mpv.io/manual/master/#lua-scripting) for installation instructions).

-Other mpv scripts can be found in [mpv-wiki-user-scripts](https://github.com/mpv-player/mpv/wiki/User-Scripts "mpv scripts") repository.
+Other user mpv scripts can be found in [mpv-wiki-user-scripts](https://github.com/mpv-player/mpv/wiki/User-Scripts "mpv scripts") repository.

 #### iPTV